Article ID: 1310 - Last Modified: May 20, 2014

-Maestro fails on startup with an error message that includes "cannot restore segment prot after reloc: Permission denied".
+Maestro fails on startup with an error message that includes "error while loading shared libraries" and "cannot restore segment prot after reloc: Permission denied".
 What can I do?

 The first solution is to disable the SELinux security settings, by logging on as root and issuing the following command:

 This command turns off the SELinux security until the machine is rebooted.
 To turn off the settings permanently, log on as root, open /etc/selinux/config in a text editor, and change the SELINUX setting to disabled: